 Softening the Edges

 Once you've softened up the Tip & Tail, you want to detune the heel and toe edges of your board.
 First, using your finger-nail check if the edges feel sharp.If it feels sharp, you want to soften up the edges with a Diamond Stone.
 Place the board on its side and go along the bottom and side edges with the Diamond Stone to remove the sharp edges.

 If the edges are feeling grabby, use the Gummy Stones to fine tune the edges.
 Start with the Rough stone first.
 Then use the Soft stone to fine-tune the edges.
 Fine tune the edges by using the gummy stone on the bottom edges of the board, and on the side.
 Alternate between the bottom and side edges until you are happy with the feel.

-Once you have finished smoothing the edges, the feeling you're looking for is a Sharp and Slippery edge.
-If your edges feel Sharp and Slippery, you are then ready for the next step, Waxing.
+Once you have finished smoothing the edges, the feeling you're looking for is a sharp and slippery edge.
+If your edges feel sharp and slippery, you are then ready for the next step, Waxing.

 Living Or Visiting Whistler And Want To Get Your Own Board Professionally Tuned?